GenRockeR/elan-agent/README.rst

       "type": <str: external>,    // unknown authentication types will be considered external }

+  :*Groups*:
-  - Groups: Authentication will be tried among members of the group, in the order defined.
+    Authentication will be tried among members of the group, in the order defined.
     Nested and circular groups are supported.
     If an authentication has been tried once, it will not be retried, even if it appears in several groups that are members of the group.